Toshbrown/tosh-databox/README.md

     - build the databox command in a container so you dont need go installed
     - build the databox command for ARM as well as x86

-- test and fix locally installed apps for development

 - Add filtering to the the new combined log output
 - Disable debug output by default (and add a flag to enable it)